Using the Duplicate Detector Component

 When the Redirect rows to error output option is selected, rows that failed to write to the Duplicate Detector Component will be redirected to the 'Error Output' output of the component.
 As indicated in the screenshot below, the blue output connection represents rows that were successfully written, and the red 'Error Output' connection represents rows that were erroneous.
 The 'ErrorMessage' output column found in the 'Error Output' may contain the error message that was reported by server or the component itself.

 Duplicate Detection and Output

-The duplicate detector has a primary output called "Unique Rows" and a secondary output called "Duplicate Rows".
-In order for a row to be considered a duplicate of another row all of the fields found in filter columns must be considered matches, either an exact match or a fuzzy match.
+The duplicate detector has an output called "Unique Rows" and an output called "Duplicate Rows".
+In order for a row to be considered a duplicate of another row all of the fields found in filter columns must be considered matches, either an exact match or a fuzzy match above the specified similarity threshold.
 If any one field fails to be a match the rows are not considered to be duplicates.
 If a row fails to be considered a match for every other row it is directed to the Unique Rows output.

 When two rows are compared and are found to be a match they will be directed to the Duplicate Rows output.

-The Duplicate Rows output has four additional fields which are:
+The Duplicate Rows output has four calculated columns which are:

 Richness Score - Each row is given a richness score which is meant to represent data quality.
 This score between 0 and 1 is equal to the number of fields that have data divided by the total number of fields.

 Richness Rank - Each row in a duplicate group is given a rank based on how rich it's data is.